 Cell phones are ubiquitous in workplaces, in particular for white-collar occupations.
 There is an ongoing debate about whether cell-phone use increases a person's risk of cancer.
-The main concern is that cell phones emit low-energy radiation (such as microwaves) can cause molecules to heat up (which is how microwave ovens work).
+The main concern is that cell phones emit low-energy radio frequency radiation.
+It is known that low-energy radiation (such as microwaves) can cause molecules to heat up (which is how microwave ovens work).
 When a cell phone is used at someone's ear, the radiation is quite strong near the brain, raising fears of possible risk of brain cancer.